serum-community/pyserum/README.md

 This will start a docker container with `solana` image and deploy a serum DEX which you can use for testing.

-The market address, program id, and wallet addresses can be found in the `crank.log` file.
+The market address, program id, and wallet addresses can be found in the new `crank.log` file after the script runs successfully.